Serving Birmingham's Small Businesses for 25 Years

 The Birmingham Business Resource Center serves as a champion for minority and disadvantaged businesses.
 As a staple for business development in Birmingham for the past 25 years, BBRC is well-positioned to collaborate with the City and work to strengthen local small and minority businesses, as well as bolster startups through the Heart of BHAM Forgivable Loan Program, giving local entrepreneurs and small businesses access to capital and technical assistance.

-*Businesses owned in part or fully by City of Birmingham staff, administration, leadership, and/or their spouses and dependents are ineligible.
+*Businesses owned in part or fully by City of Birmingham staff, administration, leadership, and/or their spouses and dependents were ineligible.